 If you’re taking down targets in tiers Iron through Ascendant, Rank Rating (RR) represents a visual way to track your progress.
 Immortal and Radiant players still have RR, but it works a bit differently in those tiers—you can learn more about that here.

-When a new Episode begins, all players need to play 5 placement matches to be placed, with Diamond 1 being the highest initial placement.
+When a new Episode begins, all players need to play 5 placement matches to be placed, with Ascendant 1 being the highest initial placement.

 To receive your rank in Act 2 or 3, you'll need to play 1 placement match.
 While your rank won't automatically drop at the beginning of each Act, it can drop if your placement match is a rough one.

 After being placed, you’ll start off with 50 RR in your determined rank, and will need 100 RR to promote.
 Once you hit that hundred mark, you’ll start the next rank with a minimum 10 RR buffer (just in case the next match in a new rank or tier doesn’t go how you’d hoped).

 To demote, you’ll need to hit 0 RR and then lose again.
 The lowest you can start in the next tier down after being demoted is 70 RR.